 US Coast Guard - Poole Island Range

 Current Site StatusInvestigations and cleanups of the widespread contaminated areas continue at this site.
 There are currently 52 Operable Units to address about 100 contaminated areas.
 Additional Operable Units were added to address radioactive deck markers, a Vapor Intrusion study of buildings located over ground water plumes and potentially several other areas with contamination revealed by new construction.
 A Work Plan to conduct remedial investigation at the Military Munition Response Program (MMRP) sites has recently been approved by USEPA.
 Over 27 Decision Documents have been completed for this huge site, but at least 20 more will need to be issued to complete all of the cleanups this NPL site.
 Cleanup construction of remedial actions has been completed at twenty three Operable Units.
 Two RODs were issued for numerous areas at the Westwood Area and the cleanups are completed.
 Removal of lead contaminated soils at the Cluster 3 Lead Site and radioactive waste at the RAD Yard at the Bush River Area is complete.
 A ROD for 13 areas in Canal Creek was issued in 2006 and the remedial design is underway.
 In 2008, RODs were signed for Cluster 9 in the Lauderick Creek Study Area and in Cluster 19 Ft.
 Hoyle Training Area in the Other Edgewood Study Area (OEA).
 The New O-Field area removal is completed and a ROD issued for trenches containing high risk wastes and Chemical Warfare Agents.
 Construction of the New O-Field remedy is almost completed.
 The White Phosphorous Pits were investigated and the ROD was completed and only land use controls were necessary, remedial action was completed in September 2008.
 A ROD for the G-Street Salvage Yard site was signed in 2007 and was needed to facilitate BRAC redevelopment of nearby properties.
 The construction of the remedial actions for two dumps, two small arms ranges and five sediment sites were completed in calendar year 2010.
 The design and remediation for the G-Street soil and ordnance excavation was completed in the Spring of 2009.
 A ROD for the 10 Soil Sites at the Canal Creek Study Area was signed in September 2009.
 In September 2011, EPA signed the Interim Remedial Action Report (I-RACR) for the Cluster 9 in the Lauderick Creek Study Area.
 The I-RACR documents that the Soil Vapor Extraction (SVE) remedial component was operational and successful, LUCs have been implemented and that LTM phase is ongoing.
 A ROD for the Wright Creek Investigation Area was signed in July 2011, Western Shore and Doves Cove RODs were also signed in September 2011.
 A ROD for the 26th St Landfill site located in the Bush River Study Area was issued in December 2011.
 An ESD was issued for the Building 99 site in the Canal Creek Study Area March 2011.
 A RACR for the 30th Street Landfill and Chemical Disposal Area was issued in 2011.
 In May 2012, EPA signed the RACRs for the Canal Creek 10 Soils SItes and the Canal Creek Main Industrial Area - Northwest.
-At the Other Edgewood Areas, a ROD was signed for the Maxwell Point, Doves Cove and Western Shore Investigation Areas in 2011 requiring Land Use Controls (LUC) at each of these sites.
+At the Other Edgewood Areas, a ROD was signed for the Wright Creek, Doves Cove and Western Shore Investigation Areas in 2011 requiring Land Use Controls (LUC) at each of these sites.
 A LUC Remedial Design was written and approved in May 2012.
 RACRs for these three sites were signed by EPA in December 2012.
 Numerous other waste areas are close to final decisions, but much work remains to be completed at the site.
+In July 2013 a ROD for the G-St Radiation Site (OU-49) was signed.
+This is a No Action ROD.
+In September 2013 a ROD for the Bush River Surface Units (OU-48).
+In September 2013, a RACR for the 13 Canal Creek Sites (OU-34) and 26th St Landfill (OU-37) were issued.
 A third five year review is scheduled to be completed in 2013.

 Site DescriptionThe Edgewood area is 13,000 acres and includes Gunpowder Neck, Pooles Island, Carroll Island, and Graces Quarters.
 The Edgewood area was used for the development and testing of chemical agent munitions.
 From 1917 to the present, the Edgewood area conducted chemical research programs, manufactured chemical agents, and tested, stored, and disposed of toxic materials.
 The Edgewood area has large areas of land and water and numerous buildings that are contaminated or suspected of contamination.
 Virtually all the land areas of the site contain contaminated or potentially contaminated sites and potentially buried ordnance.
 Substances disposed of in the area include significant quantities of napalm, white phosphorus, and chemical agents.
 On-site surface waters include rivers, streams, and wetlands.
 There are 38,600 people living within three miles of the site.
 On-site residences house military personnel and military dependents.
 Four Edgewood-area standby water supply wells in the Canal Creek area previously served approximately 3,000 people.
 These wells have been abandoned.
 The Long Bar Harbor well field of the County Department of Public Works and the well field used by the Joppatowne Sanitary Subdistrict serve 35,000 people within three miles of the site.
 On-site groundwater sampling has identified various metals, volatile organic compounds (VOCs) and chemical warfare agent degradation products.
 On-site soil contamination sampling has identified various VOCs, metals, and unexploded ordnance in surface and subsurface soil.
 On-site surface water sampling has identified various metals, pesticides, phosphorus, and VOCs.
 People who accidentally ingest or come in direct contact with contaminated groundwater, surface water, soil, or sediments may be at risk.
 The area is a designated habitat for bald eagles.